Frequently asked questions (FAQs)

 Can I pay by card and which debit/credit cards do you accept?

-We cannot accept credit card payments for course fees.
+We cannot accept credit card payments for the University Composition Fee (UCF).
 We do accept VISA and MasterCard payments for other costs, such as accommodation charges, Formal Hall, etc. We do not accept Diners Club or American Express.
 When paying by card please ensure the card used for payment is in your name.
 If you can’t get to the Finance Office you can pay by debit/credit card over the phone on +44 (0)1223 335915.
 We will need the card name, number, start and expiry dates and the security code at the back of the card.

 You can also pay online via PayPal.
 Please enter the College Account Code (DXXXXXX) as shown on your statement in the box below to enable us to identify your payment correctly.